-A binary spatial tree that partitions the dataset into successively smaller and tighter ball nodes whose boundary are defined by a centroid and radius.
+A binary spatial tree that partitions a dataset into successively smaller and tighter ball nodes whose boundaries are defined by a sphere.
 Ball Trees work well in higher dimensions since the partitioning schema does not rely on a finite number of 1-dimensional axis aligned splits as with k-d trees.

-> Data Type Compatibility: Continuous
+Data Type Compatibility: Continuous

 |1||max leaf size||30||int||The maximum number of samples that each leaf node can contain.|

 |2||kernel||Euclidean||Distance||The distance kernel used to compute the distance between sample points.|